SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-15.md

 - unzip -o /tmp/web.zip ----> Here "o" is to overwrite, if you run the script multiple times.

 ### Points to remember
-- Even after changing anything in the configuration file and if it is still not reflecting, then you need to restart "systemctl restart"
+- Even after changing something in the configuration file and if it is still not reflecting, then you need to restart "systemctl restart"
 - Make sure to add all private servers in the web cofiguration in the last step and make sure to restart after changing the configuration using "systemctl restart nginx"